yeseullee/cse592/asnt10.md

 <img src="MFStdev.png" width="600">

-Average time taken by female participants is less that time taken by male participants in all four cases suggesting they are quick in collecting things.
+Average time taken by female participants is less that time taken by male participants in all four cases, suggesting they are quick in collecting things.
-With the data collected using form, we found out that female participant tend not to forget things (less than 25%) whereas the majority male population tend to forget things often going with between 25%-75%.
+With the data collected using the survey, we found out that female participant tend not to forget things (less than 25% of the times) whereas the majority male population tend to forget things often (25%-75% of the times).

 ## Survey Results
 <img src="gender.png" width="600">